Solar motor with levitating rotor

 The stone has a Mohs hardness of 6-7.
 So, it should last for a while when the rotor peak rests on it.

 Mini Mendocino motorAddition from Alain Gleyzes (2015): My goal was to build the world's smallest 3D-printed Mendocino motor.
-Instead of using one large block magnet, I embedded four disc magnets and needed only two ring magnets due to the light weight.
+Instead of one large block magnet, I used four disc magnets and needed only two ring magnets due to the light weight.

 You can find a detailed documentation of the assembly at Thingiverse.com.

 The entire content of this site is protected by copyright.